Axis-Fi/axis-core/design/FEATURES.md

     - This avoids having to provide functionality for bidders to claim a refund of their quote tokens
 - Payout tokens are transferred at the time of settlement

+### Auction Configuration

+Auctions (and auction types) will have different configuration options.
+This will include:

+- Auction owner
+- Auction type
+- Starting time
+- Duration
+- Payout token
+- Quote token
+- Purchase hook addresses
+- Optional whitelist of allowed bidders
+- Capacity (in quote or payout token)
+- Optional derivative type and parameters
+- Optional condenser type (used to manipulate auction output for the derivative module)

+Auction modules may have additional configuration options, too.

 ### Payout Types

 Payout